Aliases for ATP6V1E1 Gene

 GeneCards Summary for ATP6V1E1 Gene

 ATP6V1E1 (ATPase, H+ Transporting, Lysosomal 31kDa, V1 Subunit E1) is a Protein Coding gene.
 Diseases associated with ATP6V1E1 include cat eye syndrome.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include ATPase binding and hydrogen-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1E2.

 UniProtKB/Swiss-Prot for ATP6V1E1 Gene